YVR - LAX

 • Which airlines offer Wi-Fi service onboard planes from Vancouver to Los Angeles?

-All the following airlines offer inflight Wi-Fi service on the Vancouver to Los Angeles flight route: Air Canada, United Airlines, American Airlines, Alaska Airlines, WestJet, and Delta.
+All the following airlines offer inflight Wi-Fi service on the Vancouver to Los Angeles flight route: Air Canada, United Airlines, American Airlines, Alaska Airlines, Delta, WestJet, and KLM.

 • Which aircraft models fly most regularly from Vancouver to Los Angeles?